vin-the-dev/pop-swift-sample/README.md

 A sample project to showcase [pop by facebook](https://github.com/facebook/pop) with swift.

-Will be adding more sample soon.
+Will be adding more samples soon.

 Inspiration [Facebook Pop](https://github.com/maxmyers/FacebookPop)